 - Place the first panel on the wall and slide it against the level line.
 You can slide the panel on the wall for up to 2 minutes making it easy to line up.

 - Make sure there is at least 1-2″ of excess wallpaper pattern to trim at the ceiling and baseboard.

-- Gently smooth air bubbles with your sponge smoother, taking care not to press paste out.
-Any small air bubbles left will disappear in 24 hours.
+- Gently smooth air bubbles with your sponge smoother.
+Be careful to not press paste out.
+Any small air bubbles left disappear in 24 hours.